Bishwas-py/fiverr-scraping-api/README.md

-# Foobar
+# Fiverr API - Scrapes Fiverr

-Foobar is a Python library for dealing with word pluralization.
+Fiverr API - This Fiverr scrapping API is capable of getting all the info from a gig in Fiverr.

 ## Installation